-The generation of internal credit ratings for the counterparties of entities in the Bank sector helps to provide a solid basis for lending decisions in the management of transactions, in that the expected losses from defaults in the lending business are then factored into pricing.
-In addition, internal ratings are used to incorporate the credit quality of the counterparties when calculating unexpected losses in the credit portfolio.
+The generation of internal credit ratings for the counterparties of entities in the Bank sector helps to provide a solid basis for lending decisions and loan monitoring processes.
+In addition, internal ratings are used to incorporate the credit quality of the counterparties when calculating expected and unexpected losses in the credit portfolio.
+In this way, credit quality is included in risk measurement, pricing, risk management, and the calculation of loss allowances.